CCM19 - Your Cookie Consent Tool

 With CCM19 no problem, just create the appropriate entries in the edit mask and off you go.

-Optically everything adaptable
+Optically everything customizable

 - Center, blocking